filip1/dearmep/server/README.md

 Make sure to `upgrade` the database to the latest revision when developing.
 It is recommended to check the upgrades first, for example by making a copy of the the database source and changing the `sqlalchemy.uri` in the `alembic.ini` or by checking the raw SQL with the `--sql` flag.

-Please check [alembics documentation](https://alembic.sqlalchemy.org/en/latest/) for more.
+Please check [Alembic's documentation](https://alembic.sqlalchemy.org/en/latest/) for more.

 ## Running a Development Server